redhat-ai-services/ai-accelerator/README.md

+## Install GITOPS RHOAI and operators:
 `oc login` into cluster

 Run `./bootstrap.sh` to install GitOps, RHOAI, and other operators.
-May need to run bootstrap.sh again if installing components is slow.
+(May need to run bootstrap.sh again if installing components are slow)

+## Pipelines:
 https://rh-aiservices-bu.github.io/rhoai-rh1-testdrive/modules/setup/enabling-data-science-pipelines.html